AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Deleting multiple users

-This method deletes all the users in the app.
+This method deletes multiple users in the app.
+You can delete a maximum of 100 users each time.

 If the deleted users include group or chat room admins, the groups and chat rooms managed by those users are also deleted.

 For each App Key, the call frequency limit of this method is 30 per second.